QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 :math:`A` and :math:`x_0` is the corresponding non-negative left eigenvector.

-The classical result of **Perron and Frobenius** implies that a non-negative matrix always has a non-negative eigenvalue-eigenvector pair.
+The classic result of **Perron and Frobenius** implies that a non-negative matrix  has a non-negative eigenvalue-eigenvector pair.

 Moreover, if :math:`A` is irreducible, then